limikael/tinp/README.md

 What's the difference?
 ----------------------

-What is the difference between Tinp and real Promises?
+What is the difference between thee pseudo Promises and real Promises?

 * The function `then` can only be called once.
 * The `then` function does not return anything useful.